fireflylearning/pattern-library/README.md

 - x for regression testing // TODO (1)

 ## Testing
-Any files with the suffix `*.test.js` will be run through the test runner when the command `npm test` is run.
+Any files within the directory `/tests` and with the suffix `*.test.js` will be run through the test runner when the command `npm test` is run.

 ## Setup